-The pension company that manages the compulsory pension fund has a deadline of five working days from the date of initiating the closing of the personal account to allocate funds to the payment account for II pillar contributions.
+The compulsory pension company that manages the compulsory pension fund has a deadline of five working days from the date of initiating the closing of the personal account to allocate funds to the payment account for II pillar contributions.

-The Pension Insurance Company is reported electronically on the data from R-POD form and the amount of transferred funds.
+REGOS informs the Pension Insurance Company electronically on the data from R-POD form and the amount of transferred funds.
 Upon receipt of the aforementioned information, the pension insurance company will contact the future pension beneficiary regarding the conclusion of the Contract on pension based on individual capitalized savings.

 If a contribution is subsequently paid to the pension beneficiary after the conclusion of the Pension Agreement, REGOS shall forward these funds to the pension insurance company with which the pension beneficiary has concluded a Contract on pension.
 In this case, the pension insurance company and the pension beneficiary will conclude an annexe to the Contract on pension which will determine the new amount of pension.